-In 2000, Red Ventures was barely surviving the dot-com bubble burst.
-Ric knew things had to change in order for the business to succeed.
-He and Feldstein realized they wanted to have more control over their destiny than they did providing services for clients.
-So they refocused the business model once again - and created the new Red Ventures.
-By 2007, the company was ranked 4th on the Inc. 500 list.
-In 2010, Red Ventures grew by 62%, was ranked #1 among large companies on Charlotte's Best Places to Work list, and global growth equity firm General Atlantic LLC (“GA”) announced a minority investment in the company.
+- Ric co-founded Red Ventures in 2000, just days before the dot-com bubble burst.
+The company weathered the storm and by 2007 it was ranked 4th on the Inc. 500 list.
+In 2010, Red Ventures grew by 62 percent and was ranked #1 on Charlotte's Best Places to Work list.
+That same year, global growth equity firm General Atlantic LLC (GA) announced a minority investment in the company.

-Now Red Ventures employs more than 1,200 people and is poised to grow another 50% this year.
-But Ric's not resting comfortably.
-A perpetual believer in reinvention, he says that in order for Red Ventures to evolve, the leadership team must evolve, too.
-Armed with his favorite motto, "What got us here won't get us there," Ric's determination to challenge and inspire his employees is palpable.
-And with Ric's direction, Red Ventures now drives millions of dollars in sales for 14 industry-leading brand partners - each business a testament to the hyper-adaptability of Ric and his team.
+- Armed with his favorite motto, "What got us here won't get us there," Ric is constantly finding new ways to improve the company's model, while maintaining its unique culture.
+Under Ric's leadership, Red Ventures now drives millions of dollars in sales for 14 industry-leading brand partners - each business a testament to the hyper-adaptability of Ric and his team.